-You can browse through a ton of different animations for various use cases and niches.
+You can browse through many different animations for various use cases and niches.
 Many of these animations are free to use.
-However, they are licensed under the Creative Commons – Attribution license, which means you can use them for free, but you do need to provide attribution on your website.
+However, they are licensed under the Creative Commons – Attribution license, which means you can use them for free, but you need to provide attribution on your website.

-As I mentioned earlier, Lottie animations use JSON as their format.
+As we have mentioned earlier, Lottie animations use JSON as their format.
 Basically, this means that they don’t work like a GIF or “regular” animated image.
 Instead, they’re a big code file that looks something like this:

 Yes, this huge collection of random-looking JSON code is what turns into those cool animations on the front-end of your site.

 However, because Lottie animations use this format, you can’t just add them to your site like you could a GIF.
 That’s where the rest of this post comes into play.

 Why Use Lottie Animations on WordPress Site?

 Here are some reasons you should include WordPress Lottie animations.

 - Improve page load speed: They are smaller than GIFs, so they can improve animations on your site without affecting the speed.

 - Display perfectly in any resolution: You can scale up or down the Lottie animations for WordPress whenever you want, as they are based on vectors.
 In other words, they display perfectly in any resolution and size.